aosmolovskyi/puzzle-fifteen/README.md

 6. Documentation is not in good condition
 7. It not well tested with gridSize > 4
 8. On close actions
+9. Hardcode values should be in config file